-First, locate and identify the Live icon on your Page or Profile.
+First, locate and identify the Live icon on your Page, Profile, or Group.
 You’ll find it in the New Update screen.
 All you need to do to begin the Facebook Live process is to tap on that icon.
 Below are screen shots of the Facebook Live icon on the Facebook app and Pages Manager app.

 Facebook has a few introductory screens before you are live on Facebook.
 First, you are shown a basic intro slide about the intended use of Facebook Live.

 Then, click on the blue Continue button.
 The second screen is what you see below.
-You are asked to give your soon-to-be Live video a title.
-This will be shown in the News Feed during your broadcast and on your Page once your live broadcast is complete.
+You are asked to provide a description of your soon-to-be Live video.
+This text will be shown in the News Feed during your broadcast and on your Page, Profile or Group once your live broadcast is complete.
 You can reverse the camera by clicking on the double arrow icon on the upper right corner.

 Once you are all ready to go, click the blue Go Live button.

 You’ll see a 3 second countdown, and then you are ON!